clisuper/CLFaceDetectionImagePicker/README.md

 Following customisation key is allowed

-CLTotalDetectCountDownSecond;    //Total length of waiting period for face detection - Default: 20
+-CLTotalDetectCountDownSecond;    //Total length of waiting period for face detection - Default: 20

-CLFaceDetectionSquareImageName;  //Image name for the face detection square image    - Default: CameraSquare
+-CLFaceDetectionSquareImageName;  //Image name for the face detection square image    - Default: CameraSquare

-CLFaceDetectionTimes;            //Continually detecting face times, this will be helpful to make sure the people are not shaking his head by purpose       - Default: 5
+-CLFaceDetectionTimes;            //Continually detecting face times, this will be helpful to make sure the people are not shaking his head by purpose       - Default: 5

-CLCameraPosition;                //Choose which camera you want to use, CLCaptureDevicePositionBack or CLCaptureDevicePositionFront  -Default: CLCaptureDevicePositionFront
+-CLCameraPosition;                //Choose which camera you want to use, CLCaptureDevicePositionBack or CLCaptureDevicePositionFront  -Default: CLCaptureDevicePositionFront